appcircleio/appcircle-docusaurus/docs/enterprise-appstore/index.md

 ## Enterprise App Store Profile

 There are several ways to create an Enterprise App Store Profile.
-You can either manually upload your IPA or APK files or you can send them from Appcircle's Distribution, Build or Publish modules.
+You can either manually upload your IPA or APK files or send them through Appcircle's Distribution, Build, or Publish modules.

 ## Store Customization

-The Enterprise App Store module allows you to tailor the login page to reflect your organization's branding.
+The Enterprise App Store module allows for tailoring the login page to reflect your organization's branding.
 You can customize the colors, update the title, and replace the logo to create a seamless and professional experience for your users.

 ## Store Settings